Decentralized GNSS at Global Scale via Graph-Aware Diffusion Adaptation: Results

 \subsection{Agreement on Satellite Parameters}

 We partition the GNSS parameter space at receiver $r$ into two distinct components: a local state $\mathbf{x}_r$ (capturing unique parameters such as incremental position, receiver clock offsets, atmospheric delays, and carrier-phase ambiguities) and a shared global state $\mathbf{z}$ (encompassing satellite clocks and hardware biases).
-This decomposition yields a streamlined linearized observation model:
+The incremental position states follow the standard GNSS observed-minus-computed formulation, where the observation equations are linearized around a coarse receiver-state estimate.
+The resulting linearized GNSS observation model can be written as: